 So, the question is how much sugar should you have?
 In 2011, researchers in Spain also found that those who ate baked food had a 38% chance of developing depression compared to those with the lowest intake.
 However, when it comes to sugar intake, it is not just about refined or white sugar.
 Food items such as grains, potatoes, and many others also need to be considered to check the amount of sugar intake.
 Consuming whole foods such as fruits and cereals instead of processed foods and refined grains can help in controlling your sugar intake.
 For instance, instead of drinking aerated drinks, you can prepare fresh cold-pressed vegetable and fruit juices at home.
 Cold-pressed juices contain more fibers and nutrients making them a healthy and tasty drink.
 In this concern, The World Health Organisation has also stated sugar intake guidelines where the department has asked people to reduce their daily intake of added sugars to less than 5% of their total energy intake.
 You also need to avoid eating sugar-rich foods, carbonated beverages, ketchup, and sports drinks to avoid excessive intake of sugar and depression.

 How does Sugar Increase the Risk of Depression?

 According to some studies, here are some of the ways how sugar can affect your mental health.

-- Affects Brain Derived Neurotropic Factor (BDNF) Hormone – Excessive sugar leads to affects BDNF hormone which plays a key role in keeping your brain healthy.
+- Affects Brain-Derived Neurotropic Factor (BDNF) Hormone – Excessive sugar leads to effects BDNF hormone which plays a key role in keeping your brain healthy.
 Low levels of BDNF can lead to depression and schizophrenia.

-- Interferes with Dopamine- Dopamine is a neurotransmitter which fuels the brain and also contributes to mood disorders.
+- Interferes with Dopamine- Dopamine is a neurotransmitter that fuels the brain and also contributes to mood disorders.